Alexander Archipelago

-The islands have irregular, steep coasts and dense evergreen and temperate rain forests; most are accessible only by boat or by aeroplane.
+The islands have steep, irregular coasts and dense evergreen and temperate rain forests; most are accessible only by boat or by airplane.
 The vast majority of the islands are part of the Tongass National Forest.

 In order of land area, the largest islands are Prince of Wales Island, Chichagof Island, Admiralty Island, Baranof Island, Revillagigedo Island, Kupreanof Island, Kuiu Island, Etolin Island, Dall Island, Wrangell Island, Mitkof Island, Zarembo Island, Kosciusko Island, Kruzof Island, Annette Island, Gravina Island, and Yakobi Island.
 All the islands are rugged, densely forested, and have an abundance of wildlife.

 The Tlingit and Kaigani Haida people are native to the area.
 The Tsimshian people found on Annette Island are not originally from the area, having immigrated to the region from British Columbia in the late 19th century.